Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

     If no pop-up dialog appears when hitting *start*, it is because no column is selected, or because no project is open.

 One can also selectively do the individual steps of the algorithm by selecting the appropriate step in the pop-up menu.
 This allows you to review the results at different stages, if for whatever reason.
-The appropriate succession is

-    #.
-Apply angle statistics.

-    #.
-Apply intensity statistics.

-    #.
-Run particle detection.

-    #.
-Set levels

-    #.
-Run experimental weak untangling

-    #.
-Run experimental strong untangling

-    #.
-Calculate globally normalized gamma levels
+It is not recommended to do this, unless the user is familiar with the underlying methods.

 These and other available sub-steps can also be useful in the manual sub-processing, see next section.